durgaprsd04/Library_Configs/README.md

-All the scripts for the NITC-library designed and developed by mighty Durgaprasad.
+All the scripts for the NITC-library for the year 2014-2015.